e-ucm/unity-tracker/README.md

 ### User Guide

 The tracker requires (if `net` mode is on) the [RAGE Analytics](https://github.com/e-ucm/rage-analytics) infrastructure up and running.
+Check out the [Quickstart guide](https://github.com/e-ucm/rage-analytics/wiki/Quickstart) and follow the `developer` and `teacher` steps in order to create a game and set-up a class.
 It also requires a:

 * **Host**: where the server is at.
 This value usually looks like <rage_server_hostmane>/api/proxy/gleaner/collector.
 The [collector](https://github.com/e-ucm/rage-analytics-backend/wiki/Collector) is an endpoint designed to retrieve traces and send them to the analysis pipeline.
 * **Tracking code**: an unique tracking code identifying the game.
 [This code is created in the frontend](https://github.com/e-ucm/rage-analytics/wiki/Tracking-code), when creating a new game.